 In the literature, several techniques have been proposed to detect the presence of microcalcifications using various methodologies.
-In what concerns image segmentation and specification of regions of interest (ROIs), several methods have been proposed such as classical image filtering and local thresholding [8, 11, 32, 36], techniques based on mathematical morphology [12, 49], stochastic fractal models [21, 22], wavelet analysis [2, 6, 18, 19, 37, 41, 45, 46] and multiscale analysis based on a specialized Gaussian [26].
-In what concerns the characterization of regions of interest various classification methods have been reported suggested as rule-based systems [8, 11], fuzzy logic systems [10], statistical methods based on Markov random fields [16] and Support Vector Machines [2].
-Nevertheless, the most work reported in the literature employs neural networks for cluster characterization [9, 23, 27, 30, 43, 44, 47, 50].
+Concerning image segmentation and specification of regions of interest (ROIs), several methods have been proposed such as classical image filtering and local thresholding [9,12,39,45], techniques based on mathematical morphology [13,60], stochastic fractal models [25,26], wavelet analysis [3,7,22,23,46,52,56,57] and multiscale analysis based on a specialized Gaussian and Peitgen [32].
+Furthermore, various classification methodologies have been reported for the characterization of ROI such as, rule-based systems [9,12], fuzzy logic systems [11], statistical methods based on Markov random fields [20] and support vector machines [3].
+Nevertheless, the most work reported in the literature employs neural networks for cluster characterization [10,27,33,37,51,54,55,58,59,61].
 Typically, a neural network accepts as input features computed for a specific region of interest and provides as output a characterization of the region as true microcalcification cluster or not.
-Recently, neural networks have also been used to characterize a microcalcification as malignant or benign [5, 20, 33, 39].
+Recently, neural networks have also been used to characterize a microcalcification as malignant or benign [6,24,42,50].

-In this paper we present an intelligent system (Fig. 1) for the identification of microcalcification clusters in a digitized mammographic image.
-The system, as it is described in section 2, consists of three modules: the preprocessing and segmentation, the ROI specification and the feature extraction and the classification module.
-The latter is a hybrid classification schema composed of a rule based and a neural network sub-system.
+In this paper, we present an intelligent system (Fig. 1) for the identification of microcalcification clusters in digitized mammographic images.
+The system, as it is described in Section 2, consists of three modules: the preprocessing and segmentation, (ROI) specification and the feature extraction and the classification module.
+The latter is a hybrid classification schema composed of a rule-based and a neural network sub-system.
 The proposed system is fast and accurate in the detection of ROIs.
-We employ an additional characteristic for ROI characterization that is related with the existence of a small ROI in the neighborhood of a large one.
-In addition, we have found that performance is improved in the case where PCA analysis is used to reduce the number of features.
-The method is fully automated and provides satisfactory results in two well - known datasets: the Nijmegen and the MIAS mammographic databases as it is described in section 3.
-It must be noted that the proposed hybrid system performs better compared with the case where either the rule-based or the neural network subsystem are solely employed for classification.
+We employ an additional feature for ROI characterization that is related with the existence of a small ROI in the neighborhood of a large one.
+In addition, we have found that performance is improved in the case where principal component analysis (PCA) is used to reduce the number of features.
+The method provides satisfactory results in two well-known datasets: the Nijmegen and the Mammographic Image Analysis Society (MIAS) mammographic databases as described in Section 3.
+It must be noted that the proposed hybrid system performs better compared to the case where either the rule-based or the neural network subsystem are solely employed for classification.
+The proposed methodology could be an essential part of an integrated CAD technique, which could assist radiologists in mammogram analysis and diagnostic decision making.
+The system successfully combines intelligent methods and image processing techniques which contribute to the enhancement of mammographic diagnosis sensitivity and reduction of negative biopsies.